 Truly, very little.
 The setup of the application takes 10 minutes or less.
 Once the proper network scope and service accounts are input, the rest is handled by the tool – just leave it running, and let it do its thing.
 If you need a hand, just contact us at our help center.
 We’ve worked hard to make this easy!

 Operating System and Hardware Requirements

 - Minimum: Windows 7 64-bit SP1 or Windows 2008 R2 SP1 (or newer), 8GB of available RAM, CPU w/ 4 cores

-If possible, we recommend installing Block 64 Discovery Application on a non-mission critical endpoint (Domain Controller, SQL Server, etc) to avoid an unlikely scenario of interruptions or slower server response times due to increased workload.
+If possible, we recommend installing Block 64 Discovery Application on a non-mission critical endpoint for example, do not install on a Domain Controller, SQL Server, etc. to avoid an unlikely scenario of interruptions or slower server response times due to increased workload.

 Outbound internet connectivity is required to authenticate the application with our cloud services.
 Ensure that the machine is able to connect to combine.block64.com.

 More information on the minimum system and hardware requirements can be found here.

 You will want to ensure that email@example.com has been added to your whitelist or add the block64.com domain in its entirety as the download link and activation codes will be sent via e-mail to your inbox.

 - Network: All internal networks in scope; CIDR notation or single IP addresses by line or .txt file